 When you want to squat, lunge, or lift weights better, mobility work is key, especially when it comes to the hips.
 You may have limited hip mobility because of an old injury, you don’t work on mobility or you may sit or drive all day for work.
 In any event, tight hips can cause, over time, a chain reaction resulting in dysfunctional movement.
 Over time your hip joints will become tight if not addressed appropriately, you’ll begin to notice issues when performing exercises like Squats and Deadlifts.

-What are Some of the Better Hip Exercises to do?
+Some of the Better Hip Exercises You Should Do?

 There are a lot of different directions you could go here.
 This is an opportunity to use the Jefit app and perform this series of exercises.
 Complete each exercise below slowly, working through a full range of motion.
-Perform each exercise as a hip and glute warm-up prior to working out and you’ll eventually see an improvement in hip mobility.
+Perform each exercise as a hip and glute warm-up prior to working out, especially on leg day, and you’ll eventually see an improvement in hip mobility.
 Some may not be pure hip mobility drills but doing these will in turn improve glute/hip function.
-Perform each exercise for 30-seconds then move to the next and repeat the circuit twice.
+Perform each movement for 30-seconds then move to the next and repeat the circuit twice.
+Over time you can increase your time spent on each one.